|

 ¶ The John and Carolyn Grossman Collection

-of Antique Images is one of the most comprehensive archives of Victorian and Edwardian graphic ephemera in the world.
-This
+is one of the most comprehensive archives of Victorian and Edwardian graphic ephemera in the world.
+This amazing collection

-amazing collection of material culture contains more than 250,000 printed and handwritten paper artifacts from the 1800s and
+of material culture contains more than 250,000 printed and handwritten paper artifacts from the 1800s and early 1900s.
+The

-early 1900s.
-The finest examples of ephemera are represented here, including calendars, greeting cards, trade cards, product
+finest examples of ephemera are represented here, including calendars, greeting cards, trade cards, product labels, paper

-labels, paper dolls, tickets, postcards, scrapbooks and sheet music.
-These objects feature colorful images that symbolize
+dolls, tickets, postcards, scrapbooks and sheet music.
+These objects feature colorful images that symbolize the customs, attitudes

-the customs, attitudes and ideals of Victorian and Edwardian life: innocent children, garden-fresh flowers, romantic couples,
+and ideals of Victorian and Edwardian life: innocent children, garden-fresh flowers, romantic couples, holiday traditions,

-span one hundred years, from 1820 to 1920.
-But we also have printed paper artifacts from the 18th century and cigar box labels
+years, from 1820 to 1920.
+But we also have printed paper artifacts from the 18th century and cigar box labels as recent as

-as recent as 1964.
-Graphic arts spanning three centuries are depicted in a combination of breadth and beauty that makes The
+1964.
+Graphic arts spanning three centuries are depicted in a combination of breadth and beauty that makes The John and Carolyn

 |